Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 In Europe, activities include:

-- Co-founding the European Clean Trucking Alliance and the EU Circular Plastics Alliance.
+- Co-founding the European Clean Trucking Alliance and the EU Circular Plastics Alliance

-- Supporting the European Commission's [email protected] Platform.
+- Supporting the European Commission's Business@Biodiversity Platform

-- Joining the European Alliance for Plant-based Foods to put plant-based foods at the heart of the transition towards more sustainable and healthy food systems.
+- Joining the European Alliance for Plant-based Foods to put plant-based foods at the heart of the transition towards more sustainable and healthy food systems

 Organization | Nestlé's representative on the Board of Directors / Leadership Councils |